Django with PostgreSQL on Mac OS X Leopard

 couldn’t find it during the “create an executable” test.

-Then when running make I had the same problem I had seen under
+make I had the same problem I had seen under PPC:

 $ make gcc -DNDEBUG -g -O3 -I/Users/dhellmann/Devel/AthensDocket/bin/../include/python2.5 -I/Users/dhellmann/Devel/AthensDocket/bin/../lib/python2.5/config -DPACKAGE_NAME="psycopg" -DPACKAGE_TARNAME="psycopg" -DPACKAGE_VERSION="1.1.21" -DPACKAGE_STRING="psycopg 1.1.21" -DPACKAGE_BUGREPORT="firstname.lastname@example.org" -DHAVE_LIBCRYPTO=1 -DHAVE_ASPRINTF=1 -I/Library/PostgreSQL8/include -I/Library/PostgreSQL8/include/postgresql/server -I../egenix-mx-base-3.0.0/mx/DateTime/mxDateTime -DHAVE_PQFREENOTIFY -DNDEBUG -D_REENTRANT -D_GNU_SOURCE -DPOSTGRESQL_MAJOR=8 -DPOSTGRESQL_MINOR=2 -c ././module.c -o ./module.o In file included from ././module.c:33: ././module.h:30:20: error: Python.h: No such file or directory